Online Collection

 Colonel Francis Strange, Royal Horse Artillery, 1869

-For his service in the Crimea, he was mentioned in despatches and was awarded the Crimea Medal with three clasps, the Turkish Crimea Medal, the Order of the Medjidie and the Legion d'Honneur.
+For his service in the Crimea, Strange was mentioned in despatches and was awarded the Crimea Medal with three clasps, the Turkish Crimea Medal, the Order of the Medjidie and the Legion d'Honneur.
 Strange was also made a CB (Companion of the Order of the Bath).

 He was stationed in Gibraltar in 1861-1862 having been promoted Lieutenant-Colonel, before becoming Assistant Adjutant General Royal Artillery (AAG RA) in Ireland from 1863 to 1865.
 Strange reached the rank of colonel in 1869 and died in London on 16 December 1870.